xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (gil)     Fix Galaxy not blending when reverse is checked.
+Fixes #949.
 2017.32  Oct 09, 2017 - PRODUCTION RELEASE
    -- bug (keith)   xSchedule crashes clearing the matrix when closing easter egg -- bug (keith)   xSchedule does not turn off lights when sequence ends